hammam995/ECS-Fighting-Simulation/README.md

 - Using ECS design pattern for optimization
 - Using Scriptable object
-Units will have properties snd A.I behaviour like Attacking with specific range detection system. every team will be distributed on grid system
+Units will have properties and A.I behaviour like Attacking with specific range detection system. every team will be distributed on grid system
 - You can change the teams Formation ( Positions) by selecting one of formations plan
 - You can Also generated new Formation Plan and Save it